Skip to content

 {{/forEach}}

 Finally there is also support for your own custom extension libraries.
-These are provided via an Azure DevOps task parameter holding a block of JavaScript which is loaded into the Handlebars templating engine.
-They are entered in the YAML as a single line or a multi-line parameter as follows using the | operator
+These are provided via an Azure DevOps task parameters holding either a block of JavaScript or the path to filename containing the JavaScript which is loaded into the Handlebars templating engine.

-- task: XplatGenerateReleaseNotes@3
+- task: XplatGenerateReleaseNotes@4

 inputs: